brandonwie/kr-date-buillder/README.md

 ```

 - the separators are added in front of the values of the year, month, day functions that are called before it
-- the separators doesn't effect first function in the chain
+- the separators doesn't effect the first function in the chain

 ```js
 d.mm().dd().yyyy().slash().DOW().space(); // 01/01/2023 일요일